Skip to content

 Self-employment tax

-The IRS percentage method: 22% on supplemental wages up to $1M YTD, 37% above.
-We add FICA on the bonus, accounting for whether the year-to-date wages have already exceeded the SS wage base.
+The IRS percentage method applies: 22% federal withholding on supplemental wages up to $1M YTD, 37% above.
+FICA stacks on top, subject to whether year-to-date wages have crossed the SS wage base.
+The bonus calculator handles the SS-already-capped case automatically.

 Sources